a2stuff/a2d/res/notes/testplan.md

 * Open a volume, open a folder, close just the volume window; re-open the volume, re-open the folder, ensure the previous window is activated.

-* Run on system with realtime clock; verify that time shows in top-right of menu.
+* Run on system with real-time clock; verify that time shows in top-right of menu.

 * Open a window for a volume; open a window for a folder; close volume window; close folder window.
 Repeat 10 times to verify that the volume table doesn't have leaks.